broadinstitute/warp/website/docs/documentation/Pipelines/Illumina_Genotyping_Arrays_Pipeline/Illumina_genotyping_array_spec.md

 - LRR - Log R Ratio
 - BAF - B Allele Frequency

-### INFO fields
+### INFO
-These fields describe attributes specific to the array's probe.
+This column contains attributes specific to the array's probe.

 - AC - Allele Count in genotypes for each ALT allele; standard field in the VCF specification
 - AF - Allele Frequency; standard field in the VCF specification